kevinhylant/saga-technical-assessment/README.md

 ## Run the app locally
 ### iOS

+Install Xcode on your machine & follow prompts to install command line tools required by Xcode.
+Then run:
 ```
 $ npx react-native run-ios
 ```

 ### Android

+Install Android Studio on your machine and run:
 ```
 $ npx react-native run-android
 ```